ethankrein/BashPaper/README.md

+# Archival
+This project is not actively maintained.

 # BashPaper
 A brief collection of scripts designed to be executed in some manner on a computer running MacOS so as to cause great annoyance.
 The scripts are commented clearly to make understanding of the underlying code easy.
 For that reason, I also offer a description for every file in this README.